Skip to main content

 Transfer Year Experience

 Transfer Year Experience (TYE) is a community designed to address the transitional needs and concerns of incoming transfer residents.
-No application necessary for this option- it will be available via self selection if offered.
+No application is necessary for this option – it will be available via self-selection if offered.

 Returning Student Communities